open-ephys-plugins/lab-streaming-layer-io/README.md

 ## Attribution

 This plugin was developed and opened to the community with :heart: by [AE Studio](https://ae.studio/) and [Chadwick Boulay](https://github.com/cboulay).
+The original repository can be found at https://github.com/labstreaminglayer/OpenEphysLSL-Inlet